This post may contain affiliate links. Read our disclosure policy.

 Instructions

-• Heat a griddle or large pan over medium-low heat and melt a teaspoon or two of coconut oil or grass-fed butter in the pan.
-Once the pan or griddle is hot, pour or scoop 1/4 cup of the batter onto the pan.
-Cook 2-3 minutes on both sides and serve hot with extra bananas, extra fruit, nuts, nut butter or maple syrup.
+• While it's resting, heat a griddle or large pan over medium heat and melt a teaspoon or two of coconut oil or spray with nonstick spray.
+Once it's hot, pour or scoop 1/4 cup of the pancake batter onto the pan.
+Cook until the edges set and small bubbles start to form on the top, 2-4 minutes.
+Carefully flip and cook for another 2-3 minutes, until cooked through.
+Serve with extra bananas, nut butter, berries, butter, or a drizzle of maple syrup.

 Last step!
 If you make this, please leave a review letting us know how it was!